 What is it?

 “Motorsport is in Audi’s genes, it has always been a permanent feature of our brand’s character,” says Prof. Dr. Ulrich Hackenberg, Board Member for Technical Development at Audi.
 It is no surprise, then, that the second generation R8, with a high-strung mid-mounted V10, is the most powerful and the fastest road-spec Audi of all time.
-It is also among the most performance-oriented cars that can legally sport a license plate.
-Here’s our account of a rendezvous with this mid-engined supercar at an airstrip in Hosur recently.
+It is also among the most performance-oriented cars to legally sport a license plate.
+Here’s our account of an unforgettable rendezvous with this mid-engined supercar.

 Also See – Review – Audi RS7 Sportback